 If you are involved in a court proceeding and a request is made for information concerning your evaluation, diagnosis or treatment, such information is protected by the counselor-client privilege law.
 We cannot provide any information without your (or your personal or legal representative’s) written authorization.

-However, for court orders or subpoenas we are required by law to disclose requested information.
+However, for court orders or subpoenas, we are required by law to disclose the requested information.
 If you are involved in or contemplating litigation, you should consult with your attorney to determine whether a court would be likely to order us to disclose information.

 Fees for Therapy, Assessments and Overall Financial Agreement

 The standard fee for in-office Therapy is $150 - $190 per 50-minute session.
 Prices vary for Telehealth, Assessments and Evaluations.
 However, quality healthcare should be available to everyone.
 In keeping with this belief, a sliding fee scale is provided for clients who may be unable to pay the full fee.
 Should your financial situation improve, I encourage you to remunerate the remainder of your fee.
 This will allow me to continue to serve everyone in the best possible way regardless of financial situations.
 Proof of gross annual income may be required to be placed on the sliding fee scale.
 A session is generally 50 minutes in length with 10 minutes for record-keeping.
 Longer sessions are charged at a prorated fee.

 1. Fee Increases: